co-IT/CSharpFunctionalExtensions.HttpResults/README.md

     });
     ```

+> [!IMPORTANT]
-Make sure that every custom error type has exactly one corresponding `IResultMapper` implementation.
-Otherwise, the build might fail with diagnostic error [CFEHTTPR002](./CSharpFunctionalExtensions.HttpResults.Generators/AnalyzerReleases.Shipped.md).
+> Make sure that every custom error type has exactly one corresponding `IResultMapper` implementation.

-If extension methods for custom errors are missing, rebuild the project to trigger Source Generation.

-Optionally, there is a helper method `ProblemDetailsMap.Find()` to find a suitable title and type for a status code based on [RFC9110](https://tools.ietf.org/html/rfc9110).
+You can use the `ProblemDetailsMappingProvider.FindMapping()` method to find a suitable title and type for a status code based on [RFC9110](https://tools.ietf.org/html/rfc9110).

+> [!TIP]
+> If extension methods for custom errors are missing, rebuild the project to trigger Source Generation.

+## Analyzers

+This library includes analyzers to help you use it correctly.

+For example, they can notify you if you have multiple mappers for the same custom error type or if you forgot to implement the `Map` function in your custom error mapper.

+You can find a complete list of all analyzers [here](https://github.com/co-IT/CSharpFunctionalExtensions.HttpResults/blob/main/CSharpFunctionalExtensions.HttpResults.Generators/AnalyzerReleases.Shipped.md).

 ## Examples